Oprah Winfrey Reveals Secret To 40-Year Friendship With Gayle King: ‘A True Friend Can’t Be Jealous Of You’

 Oprah Winfrey has been friends with Gayle King for more than 40 years, and now she’s revealing the secret to the BFFs’ success.
 In a poignant Instagram post to announce the dynamic duo’s first-ever O magazine cover shoot together, Oprah recalled how her friendship with Gayle has survived fame, personal struggles, and more—without any major arguments.

-Oprah posted a new photo of her and Gayle, which will serve as the cover for O magazine’s September “friendship issue.”
+Oprah posted a new photo of herself and Gayle, which will serve as the cover for O magazine’s September “friendship issue.”

 In the photo, taken by photographer Ruven Afanador, the besties are wearing coordinating shades of gold and beige clothing and makeup.

 In the caption to her post, Oprah prefaced her tribute by noting that over the years she has constantly had people introduce their best friends to her as their “Gayle.”
 Now, Oprah is revealing that her friendship with Gayle works because there is no jealousy between them and because both women are content with their individual lives.